jinseo-James-Cha/jinseo-James-Cha/README.md

 ## 💪 Goals of 2021
 Learning and focusing on Nest.js study for Back-end development<br>
-Also, planning to make qualified and readable Nest.js references written in Korean.
+Also, planning to make qualified and readable Nest.js references

 [Building my tech blog](https://jinseo-copy-and-paste.tistory.com)